 Memories Galore

 Interestingly, we had seen these beauties years before from Carrick-a-Rede in Northern Ireland.
 It was long before we joined the Liverpool RSPB group.
-However, the thrill of seeing the bird and recognising it this time without googling was a joy in itself.
-Also the fact that this sighting is with our fellow birders in the group.
+However, the thrill of seeing the bird and recognising it (without having to google it) was a joy in itself.
+Also the fact that this sighting is with our fellow birders in the group made it special.

 Turning Attention Towards Anglesey’s Terns

-A short half-an hour drive took us to Cemlyn Bay and we were greeted by noisy, low flying terns.
+A short half-an hour drive took us to Cemlyn Bay, where noisy, low flying terns greeted us.
 The place itself looked charming with waterbodies on the sides of the road leading to the car park.
-We could already see the terns flying around.
-There were several grey herons, mute swans and other birds too.
+We could see the terns flying around even before arriving at the site.
+There were several Grey Herons, Mute Swans and other birds too.

 Tern Colony – A fascinating Visual Treat!

-A short walk from the car park took us to the beach side where the tern colony was established.
+A short walk from the car park took us to the beach side to the site of the tern colony.
 En-route we saw countless Sandwich Terns flying in and out of the sea, often their beaks loaded with fish.
 We also spotted Artic and Common Terns amongst them.
-It was useful to see them together and up-close to understand the differences and soon we were able to identify and differentiate them effortlessly.
-The Artic Terns were on our wish list for a long time and to be able to see them at arm’s length and observe them fly overhead was a dream come true moment.
+It was useful to see them together and up-close to understand the differences.
+Soon we were able to identify and differentiate them effortlessly.
+The Artic Terns were on our wish list for a long time and to be able to see them at arm’s length and observe them fly overhead was a true dream come true moment!

 With bright red beak and black head, their long tail makes the Artic Terns easily recognisable.
 They are famous for their long migration.
-We watched the birds in awe for sometime and soon we could spot them amongst the others – the common tern has a black tipped beak and does not have the long streamers.
-The Sandwich Tern with its yellow beak and black head funky hairstyle also was easy to identify.
+We watched the birds in awe for sometime.
+We challenged ourselves to identify them amongst the others – the Common Tern has a black tipped beak and does not have the long streamers.
+The Sandwich Tern with its yellow beak and black head with a funky hairstyle also was easy to identify.
 We stood watching them fly out of the colony into the sea and return with a catch.
 Everything was happening at eye level, and it made our experience even more special.

 Roseate Terns – Can We Spot them?